Tapinocaninus

 Tapinocaninus (Greek for "humble"- tapino, and "canine"- caninus) is an extinct genus of therapsids in the family Tapinocephalidae, of which it is the most basal member.
-Only one species is known, Tapinocaninus pamelae (meaning "Pam's humble canine").
-The species is named in honor of Rubidge's mother, Pam.
+Only one species is known, Tapinocaninus pamelae (meaning "Pamela's humble canine").
+The species is named in honor of Rubidge's mother, Pamela.
 Fossils have been found dating from the Middle Permian (Wordian age).

 Discovery

 Tapinocaninus fossils were first found in the Eodicynodon Assemblage Zone of the Karoo deposits, in the Lower Beaufort Beds in Beaufort West.
 Five specimens are known, four found at Modderdrift farm and one found on Swartgrond farm.
 A holotype (NMQR 2987) and four paratypes (NMQR 2985, 2986, 3097 and ROZ K95).

 Two specimens were found by the director of the Bernard Price Institute for Paleontological Research (now the Evolutionary Studies Institute), Professor Bruce Rubidge.
 Three were found by John Nyaphuli of the National Museum Bloemfontein in the same sandstone.
 The excavation and preparation of NMQR 2986 the holotype NMQR 2987 was a large undertaking due to the large size of the specimens, and this process took place from 1985 to 2005.
 Air scribe machinery was used to prepare the specimens, along with manual tools such as a hammer and chisel in areas where matrix was more abundant.

 Prior to the discovery of the Tapinocaninus, the Anteosaurinae were believed to be the most primitive dinocephalian, and the Tapinocephaline were believed to be the most derived dinocephalian of South Africa.
 When comparing features of Tapinocaninus to those discussed of Tapinoceohalinae through a cladistic analysis, Rubidge et al. (1991) found that a synapomorphy of the two were the expanded heels on the incisor teeth.
-Thus, after its discovery, Tapinocaninus is considered the most primitive Tapinoceohaline.
+Thus, after its discovery, Tapinocaninus is considered the most primitive Tapinocephaline.